thibaudbrault/PokeRef/README.md

 <h2 id="roadmap">Roadmap</h2>

-<h4>Features</h4>
+<h4>Features - Front</h4>

-✅A page for every pokémon / move / ability / type / item and more
+✅A page for every Pokémon / move / ability / type / item and more
-✅Filter pokémon by name / form / generation
+✅Filter Pokémon by name / form / generation
 ✅Filter moves / abilities / machines by name
-✅Fuzzy search for pokémon / moves / abilities and items pages
+✅Fuzzy search for Pokémon / moves / abilities and items pages
 ✅Change certain data according to the game selected
-✅Pokémon cries (up to pokémon n° 721)
+✅Pokémon cries (up to Pokémon n° 721)
-✅Competitive information for every pokémon with data from Smogon
+✅Competitive information for every Pokémon with data from Smogon
-✅List of every pokémon cards for every pokémon
+✅List of every Pokémon cards for every Pokémon
 ✅Dark and light mode
 ✅404 page
 ✅Responsive

-🛠Implement Radix UI to create reusable components
-🛠Second type select in the list of pokémon in a type page
+🛠Second type select in the list of Pokémon in a type page
-🛠Change login provider

 🔜Contest section in a move's page

+<h4>Features - Back</h4>

+✅Use of Next-Auth to handle login / log out with credentials
+✅Zod validators for the register and login
+✅Session context with the `useSession` hook from Next-Auth
+✅Protected profile page with server redirection for unauthenticated users
+✅User data saved in a Planetscale database
+✅Use of Prisma and Tanstack-Query to handle queries and mutations
+✅Possibility to save / remove favorites Pokémon

+🛠Add Goggle and Github providers

+🔜Add possibility to modify a profile

 <h4>Performance improvements</h4>

 ✅Use of Next SSR for dynamic pages
-✅Use of React-Query to fetch data only once by using `cacheTime: Infinity` and `staleTime: Infinity`.
+✅Use of Tanstack-Query to fetch data only once by using `cacheTime: Infinity` and `staleTime: Infinity`.
 The data will very rarely change so there is no use in re-fetching it every x minutes / hours
 ✅Use of Next JS next/image to optimize images.
 Very important for this app because some pages (like the index.js or the items.js) have a lot of images and they are one of the main problems regarding my performances so optimizing them to make the loading faster is very important
 ✅Use of dynamic import (the Next JS equivalent of lazy loading component from ES2020) to load components when they are needed by the users.
 This means that if a user never interacts with a component that is dynamically imported, it will never be loaded
 ✅Turned into a PWA with the next-pwa package